 GETTING TO BHUTAN

 Druk Air and Bhutan Airlines are the only airlines in Bhutan that operate inbound flights to the country’s only International airport in Paro (airport code: PBH) from countries like Nepal, India, Bangladesh, Thailand, and Singapore.
 Your travel agent in the country can help you with flight booking.
-The best thing about flying into the country is the view of the mountains.

 You can also travel to Bhutan by road.
 Bhutan shares its border with its southern neighbor; India.
 There are three points of entry into the country from India.
 First one is through Phuntsholing town which shares its border with the Indian state of West Bengal and the second one through Gelephu which is connected to India through the Indian state of Assam.
 The third one takes the travelers to the far south-eastern side of Bhutan as the entry point is located in Samdrupjongkhar which is connected to the Indian city of Guwahati.
 You are required to show your travel documents at every point of entry.